 One of our proudest achievements was Project Bookworm.
 After discussions with Jane, it was clear that the school needed resources to support the teaching of phonics.
 The Global Ambassadors organised a whole school readathon which raised a massive £3,500!
 On their second visit, Ms Taylor and Ms Glackin were able to take the phonics resources and books to the school and teach both staff and children how to use them.

-As well as strengthening our link with Tryamboli, the Global Ambassadors have also organised collections of toothpaste, toothbrushes, hats, scarves and gloves for the Asylum seeker Drop In that takes place every month at Martin School.
-They have also visited the Anne Owens Centre in East Finchley to chat to the elderly residents and they have supported the Boots4Africa appeal.
+As well as strengthening our link with Tryamboli, the Global Ambassadors have also organised collections of toothpaste, toothbrushes, hats, scarves and gloves for the Asylum seeker Drop In that takes place every month at Martin School and have raised money and collected clothing for Driving Aid to Ukraine, a local charity that collects and delivers clothing and food to people in Ukraine.
+In other local work, they have visited the Anne Owens Centre in East Finchley to chat to the elderly residents and they have supported the Boots4Africa appeal.
 Some of our Global Ambassadors have also contributed ideas to the exhibition, Room to Breathe at the Migration Museum of London.